RamziJabali/Effective-Java-Practices/README.md

 "                                 "
 ```
 Unfortunately, the JavaBeans pattern has serious disadvantages of its own.
-Because contruction is split across multiple calls, a JavaBean may be insconsistent stat partway through its construction.
+Because contruction is split across multiple calls, a JavaBean may be in an insconsistent state partway through its construction.

 ### Luckily, there is a third alternative that combines the safety of telescoping constructor pattern with the readability of the JavaBeans pattern.

 It is a form of the `Builder` pattern.
 Instead of making a desired object direclty, the client calls the constructor(or a static factory) with all the required
 parameters and gets a `builder object`.
 Then the client calls setter-like methods on the builder object to set each ptional parameter of interest.
 Finally, the client calls a parameterless `build` method to generate the object, which is immutable.

+Builder pattern aims to “Separate the construction of a complex object from its representation so that the same construction process can create different representations.”

 The builder is a static member class of the class it builds.